revel/revel/README.md

 - Extract default error messages to resource file
 - Examples: Regular web page, JSON return, streaming return, comet, websocket
 - Clean up stack traces
-- Allow access to requestwriter and make it easy to get Play out of the way when necessary
+- Allow access to requestwriter and make it easy to get Revel out of the way when necessary
 - Make it not hard to do this: https://gist.github.com/2328236
 - BigDecimal replacement (for currency / that works with MySQL)
 - Fixtures
 - How to do moreStyles / moreScripts equivalent.
+- Reflection magic does not work if app code imports revel with a modified identifier.

 # File layout

-Go Play! depends on the GOPATH layout prescribed by the go command line tool.
+Revel depends on the GOPATH layout prescribed by the go command line tool.
 A description is at the end.

-Note that Play must be installed in the same GOPATH as the user app -- it uses that assumption to find its own source, e.g. for finding templates.
+Note that Revel must be installed in the same GOPATH as the user app -- it uses that assumption to find its own source, e.g. for finding templates.

 ## Example layout

-Here is the default layout of a Go Play application called `sample`, within a typical Go installation.
+Here is the default layout of a Revel application called `sample`, within a typical Go installation.

 ```
 gocode                         GOPATH root
   src                          GOPATH src directory
-    play                       Go Play source code
+    revel                      Revel source code
     sample
       app                      App sources
         controllers            App controllers